VectorChat/chunking_subnet/README.md

 ### Description

-[Chunking](./docs/chunking.md) is a critical aspect of preprocessing data when using vector database solutions.
-By refining and optimizing chunking techniques, we aim to enhance the efficiency and effectiveness of Retrieval-Augmented Generation (RAG) systems.
+[Chunking](./docs/chunking.md), or the process of breaking down large datasets into smaller, manageable pieces or “chunks,” is a foundational component of Retrieval-Augmented Generation (RAG).
+By developing increasingly intelligent chunking techniques, we aim to significantly enhance the efficacy of RAG-based applications.

-**Frontends**
+### Frontends

-While the subnet remains permissionless in the ethos of Bittensor, we are developing [Chunking.com](https://chunking.com) to drive demand to this subnet.
-[Learn more on our site.](https://vectorchat.ai).
+While the subnet remains permissionless in the ethos of Bittensor, we are developing the service [Chunking.com](https://chunking.com) in order to drive demand to this subnet.
+Chunking.com will initially recieve its demand from Toffee, before branching out to onboard developers and enterprises.
+Learn more about our project [here](https://vectorchat.ai).

-If you have created your own frontend for this subnet, feel free to submit a pull request to append it here.
+If you have created, or are developing, your own frontend to this subnet, feel free to submit a pull request to append it here.

 ## Getting Started